tkareine/tweetwine/README.md

 ## DESCRIPTION

+Tweetwine is designed for checking the latest tweets from the command line quickly.

-Tweetwine shows the home timeline of the authenticated user, the latest tweets of friends and followers, and the latest tweets that mention the user.
-If that's not enough, you can search statuses with arbitrary terms.
-In addition, you can send new tweets with it.
+The program can show the home timeline of the authenticated user, the latest tweets of friends and followers, and the latest tweets that mention the user.
+If that's not enough, Tweetwine can search statuses with arbitrary terms and send status updates.

 Features: